-Sea level rise is no longer a distant threat and the San Francisco Bay Area stands to be one of the hardest hit places in North America.
+Sea level rise is no longer a distant threat and the San Francisco Bay Area stands to be one of the hardest hit in North America.
 It's past time for us to get ready.

 As we walk the dog along our favorite waterfront, the waves don't seem any taller.
 As we wait in traffic at the Bay Bridge toll plaza, the water level looks the same as ever.
-But the Bay has already started rising onto our highways and streets during storms.
-Another foot or two will seriously impact our homes, jobs, habitats, and safety.
-The San Francisco Bay Area has an enormous amount at stake-and an unprecedented opportunity to address these risks.
+But the Bay has already started spilling into our highways and street during storms.
+Another foot or two of rise will seriously affect our homes, jobs, habitats, and safety.
+San Francisco Bay Area has an enormous amount at stake-and an unprecedented opportunity to address these risks.

-At risk of flooding in the next 40 years
+At risk of flooding by 2040